Vijayanalysis/Python-Amazon-Sales-Analysis/README.md

 # Python-Amazon-Sales-Analysis
-Python project on Amazon Sales
+Python project on Amazon Sales.
+Used pandas for Data Analysis, Matplotlib and Seaborn for Data Visualization.